baumanndominik/baumanndominik.github.io/_pages/talks.md

 ---

 * **Talk**: Seminar at Wrocław University of Science and Technology, Wrocław, Poland (virtual), Nov.
 2023.
-* **Talk**: Smart Mobility and Robotics Seminar - Future of RObotics in Finland, hosted by the IEEE Finland CSS/RAS/SCMCS Joint Chapter, Espoo, Finland, Nov.
+* **Talk**: Smart Mobility and Robotics Seminar - Future of Robotics in Finland, hosted by the IEEE Finland CSS/RAS/SCMCS Joint Chapter, Espoo, Finland, Nov.
 2023.
 * **Poster**: AI day of the Finnish Center for Artificial Intelligence (FCAI), Espoo, Finland, Nov.
 2023.
 * **Talk:** Seminar at Osaka University, Osaka, Japan, Jul.
 2023.
 * **Talk:** Seminar at the Finnish Center for Artificial Intelligence, Espoo, Finland, Mar.
 2023.